nodejs/email/README.md

 ## nodejs.org email aliases

-nodejs.org alias are managed by the foundation.
+nodejs.org aliases are managed by the Foundation.
 In order to set one up:

-* create an iojs.org alias and associate the indended recipients to it.
+* create an iojs.org alias and associate the intended recipients to it.
-* email 'helpdesk@rt.linuxfoundation.org' requesting that the nodejs.org point to the alias setup in step 1.
+* email 'helpdesk@rt.linuxfoundation.org' requesting that the nodejs.org point to the alias.
-  In the email cc our foundation contact and provide context as to why the aliase is needed.
+  In the email, cc our foundation contact and provide context as to why the alias is needed.

 ## License & copyright